Home > Solar DC Electrical Components > DC Surge Protection Device

 KRIPAL DC SPD Production: Engineered to Absorb Lightning Strikes

-KRIPAL DC surge protective devices are manufactured in a dedicated MOV production facility where zinc oxide varistor discs are formulated, pressed, sintered, and metallized in-house.
-The complete SPD assembly including thermal disconnector and status indicator undergoes 8/20 microsecond impulse testing on sample units from every production lot for global PV system lightning protection.
+KRIPAL SPC series DC surge protective devices are manufactured in a dedicated facility where zinc oxide varistor discs are formulated, pressed, sintered, and metallized in-house.
+Every production lot undergoes rigorous 8/20 microsecond impulse testing on sample units to ensure global compliance for PV system lightning protection.

 Zinc Oxide Varistor Disc Production In-House

-KRIPAL formulates ZnO varistor powders with controlled dopant additions (Bi2O3, Sb2O3, MnO, CoO) for optimized nonlinear V-I characteristics.
-Discs are pressed to precise density, sintered in tunnel kilns with computer-controlled temperature profiles, and metallized with silver electrodes via screen printing, enabling consistent clamping voltage performance batch-to-batch.
+We formulate ZnO varistor powders with precise dopant additions to optimize nonlinear V-I characteristics.
+Discs are pressed, sintered in computer-controlled tunnel kilns, and metallized with silver electrodes via screen printing, ensuring consistent clamping voltage performance across every batch.

 Thermal Disconnector Assembly and Verification

-Each SPD incorporates a soldered thermal disconnector designed to open at a specific temperature threshold when the MOV reaches end-of-life.
-The solder alloy composition and joint geometry are verified on sample units from each production lot using a calibrated hot-air test to confirm disconnection within the safety time window defined by IEC 61643-31.
+Each SPD features a soldered thermal disconnector engineered to isolate the device at specific temperature thresholds upon MOV end-of-life.
+The solder alloy and joint geometry are verified on samples from every lot via calibrated hot-air testing to guarantee disconnection within the safety windows defined by IEC 61643-31.

 8/20 Microsecond Impulse Testing Per Batch

-A computer-controlled 8/20 microsecond combination wave generator capable of 40kA peak current is used to test sample SPDs from every production batch.
-Residual voltage at nominal discharge current (In) and maximum discharge current (Imax) is measured and recorded against the published protection level (Up) for full production lot traceability.
+Every production batch is tested using a computer-controlled 8/20 microsecond combination wave generator capable of 40kA peak current.
+Residual voltage at nominal discharge current (In) and maximum discharge current (Imax) is strictly recorded against published protection levels (Up) to ensure full traceability.

 Status Indication and Remote Signaling Assembly

-Visual status indicators (green/red window) and volt-free changeover contacts for remote monitoring are assembled and tested per unit.
-The mechanical flag mechanism that triggers on thermal disconnection is verified for positive operation in all mounting orientations (vertical, horizontal, inverted) before final packaging.
+Visual green/red fault indicators and volt-free changeover contacts for remote monitoring are tested per unit.
+The mechanical flag mechanism triggered by thermal disconnection is verified for positive operation in all mounting orientations prior to final packaging.

-KRIPAL supports distributor inventory programs with agreed stock levels for standard DC SPD models.
-Shipments are planned based on demand data, with scheduled replenishment to maintain stable supply and consistent fill rates.
+KRIPAL supports distributor inventory through agreed stock levels for standard SPC models.
+Shipments are optimized via demand-based planning and scheduled replenishment to ensure supply stability and consistent fill rates.

-Laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized multilingual instruction sheets are available.
-Unbranded supply is provided upon request for private label production of DC SPDs.
+We offer laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized multilingual instructions.
+Unbranded supply is also available upon request for private label requirements.

 Multi-Region Certification and Compliance Support

-CE, UKCA, and IEC 61643-31 EN 61643-31 compliance documentation is provided according to target export markets.
-Technical documentation files are maintained and updated in line with evolving regulatory requirements, supporting PV lightning protection system conformity assessments.
+Compliance documentation for CE, UKCA, and IEC/EN 61643-31 is provided according to your target export markets.
+Technical files are continuously maintained to support PV lightning protection system conformity assessments.

 Direct Technical Access to KRIPAL Production Engineers

-Your technical team communicates with the engineers who designed and tested your DC SPDs, not a distributor’s sales engineer reading from a catalog.
-Application questions receive answers within 24 hours during China business hours.
+Your team gains direct access to the engineers who designed and tested your SPC series SPDs, ensuring expert responses to application questions within 24 hours during China business hours.

 Frequently Asked Questions